gnarea/pyrecord/README.md

 # PyRecord: Pythonic *Record* Data Type

-A [record][4] (aka "struct" in C) is a data type with a pre-defined collection of values (each with a unique name) and no operations.
-Depending on the nature of the data, a record may be a superior alternative to dictionaries, named tuples and custom classes.
+A [record][4] (aka "struct" in C) is a pre-defined collection of values where each has a unique name.
+Depending on the nature of the data, records may be a superior alternative to dictionaries and instances of custom classes.

-This library allows you to use records in Python v2.7 through v3.x and PyPy v2.
+PyRecord allows you to use records in Python v2.7 through v3.x and PyPy v2, and can be thought of as an improved *namedtuple*.

 The documentation is available at http://pythonhosted.org/pyrecord/